 – Swirl the pan around to heat the butter evenly.
 Allow the butter to sputter, bubble and foam.

-– Once the sputtering starts to subside and the butter begins to turn clear beneath the foam, sprinkle in the milk powder.
+– Once the sputtering starts to subside and the butter begins to turn clear, sprinkle in the milk powder.
 (It will be foamy.)

 – Turn the heat down to medium-low.